rfbach/flight-tracker/DEPLOYMENT.md

-# Flight Tracker - AWS S3 Deployment
+# Flight Tracker - AWS S3 + CloudFront Deployment

-This guide explains how to deploy the Flight Tracker application to AWS S3 with HTTPS support.
+This guide explains how to deploy the Flight Tracker application to AWS S3 with HTTPS support via CloudFront.

 ## Architecture Overview